hugopeixoto/minecraft/README.md

 <img src='http://your-server.com:8080/skins/61208bec81194e228b4f510cd9aa6fe0/head-64.png'/>
 ```

 And that's it!
-If the given profile doesn't exist or something goes wrong,
+If the given profile doesn't exist, it defaults to steve
+(creating a symlink for each uuid).
+If something else goes wrong, flayer will
-flayer will respond with `404 Not found`.
+respond with `404 Not found`.

 ## Webserver integration